MinnPost/object-sync-for-salesforce/docs/code/files/classes/salesforce_pull.php.txt

 						continue;
 					}

-					// add a queue action to save data from salesforce
+					// Add a queue action to delete data from WordPress after it has been deleted from Salesforce.
 					$this->queue->add(
 						$this->schedulable_classes[ $this->schedule_name ]['callback'],
 						array(